Darwin-River/Ex-Machinis/admin/analytics.md

 - Set the Campaign Medium to "Post".
 - Set the Campaign Name to the six digit date of the post (YYMMDD).
 - Generate a shortened link for use in the Patreon or Twitter post.

+## Monitoring traffic
+I can track the numbers of people who arrive at the site from the above campaign by going to [Campaigns>All Campaigns](https://analytics.google.com/analytics/web/#/report/trafficsources-campaigns/a132855804w192601962p188386893/) in Google Analytics.